Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 For the creative gal in your group, a bullet journal and pens make a great gift.
 These can be used for anything from daily reminders, inspirational quotes or simply her grocery list.
 “I like this better than an agenda because you can be more creative with it,” Rowan University senior Whitney Smith said.
 There are tons of videos on how to organize and decorate pages so she’ll have hours of fun drawing.
 Adding in a pack of nice colorful pens also inspires creativity.
 Let her express herself in doodles and lists that inspire her beautiful mind.

 This makes a perfect gift for a 21st birthday.
 Buy mini 50ml bottles of liquor and tie a can of the chaser with it.
 Jack Daniels and Coke, pineapple juice and Malibu and tequila with lime are a few options.
-To drink responsibly, you can throw a mini water bottle in the set.
+To drink responsibly, you can add a mini water bottle.
+Throw in some cute coasters and her 21st birthday is set.
 This cute two-in-one gift may be used right away, but will be enjoyed nonetheless.
 Plus these duos represent you and your BFF—better together.

 Mason jars are a crafter’s go-to and they’re super useful in literally any situation.
 Find one with a handle and turn it into a quirky cup for your BFF.
 When stenciling and coloring your jar, make sure your utensils are made for glass, such as an oil-based paint marker.
 You can even find dishwasher-safe ones to ensure your design survives a wash cycle.
 Your BFF will be sipping tea out of this for a long time.